 A wonderful detailed drawing of the Jamaican laughing frog.

 Narrow-mouthed frog from the Indian subcontinent, “Catalogue of the Batrachia Salientia and Apoda (frogs, and toads,) of southern India” 1888 by Edgar Thurstan.

 The edible frog is a species of common European frog, used for food, particularly in France for the delicacy frog legs.

 The European fire-bellied toad (Bombina bombina) is native to mainland Europe and is a popular pet due to its bright-colored belly.

 Blue-and-yellow frog or bicolor tree-frog is a species of leaf frog from the Amazon basin of Brazil.

 For those of you who like to craft with these images, I have created a frog clip art sheet to download.

 Don’t forget to check out some of the wonderful species-specific illustrations in the Pictureboxblue Natural History Collection.
-These include vintage illustrations of rabbits, penguins, polar bears and reindeer.
+These include vintage illustrations of rabbits, penguins, polar bears, giraffes and reindeer.

 There are also some wonderful educational animal posters of Adolphe Millot showing collections of animals.